 The cpio program does not have a built-in option to compare files.
-To compare the files on a cpio archive, you must extract the archive onto disk, then use a comparing program, such as gdiff(1), diff(1), cmp(1), or dircmp(1), or compare the checksum (sum(1)) of the extracted file with that of the original.
+To compare the files on a cpio archive, you must extract the archive onto disk, then use a comparison program, such as diff(1), cmp(1), or dircmp(1), or compare the checksum of the extracted file with that of the original using sum(1).